davidobrien1985/davidobrien1985.github.io/blog/_posts/2012-01-17-microsoft-system-center-configuration-manager-2012unattended-installation-of-sites.md

   - Script
   - unattended
 ---
-There’s a lot that changed in ConfigMgr2012 (e.g. <a href="http://www.david-obrien.de/?p=176" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'http://www.david-obrien.de/?p=176', 'Client Log Files']);" target="_blank">Client Log Files</a> ), but also inter-site communication.
+There’s a lot that changed in ConfigMgr2012 (e.g. [Client Log Files](http://www.david-obrien.de/?p=176) ), but also inter-site communication.
 Most of it is now done via SQL replication and not only via inbox/outbox replication.

 According to Microsoft, also the way we now have to install ConfigMgr sites has changed.
 In SCCM 2007 one could use an ini file to install primary and secondary sites (earlier article: Install Secondary Site unattended).